Skip to main content

 4. Vistage

-Best for: CEOs running $1M+ businesses who want someone to call them out on their blind spots.
+Best for: CEOs running $1M+ businesses who want a confidential peer group and executive coaching.

-Vistage is the gold standard for CEO peer advisory, and they know it.
-Small groups of 12-16 leaders, each running million-dollar-plus operations, led by a professional chair who spends a full day helping you make better decisions.
+Vistage is the gold standard for CEO peer advisory.
+Small groups of 12-16 leaders, each running million-dollar-plus operations.
+A professional chair leads full-day sessions focused on strategy, leadership, and accountability.
 Plus one-on-one coaching.

 Commitment: Monthly full-day sessions